-- identifying patterns helps practitioners of a field "up their game"...

-- ...towards the practices of the very best ones in the field

-- precious in teaching, training, self-study

-- precious in concise communication, esp. in multi-disciplinary cooperating groups
+- identifying patterns helps all practitioners of a field "up their game" towards the practices of the very best ones in the field - precious in teaching, training, self-study - precious in concise communication, esp. in multi-disciplinary cooperating groups

-- also useful in enhancing productivity

-- o to recognize is faster than to invent

-- structured description helps recognition

 What's a DESIGN Pattern?